 You’ll receive focused instruction in herbal product formulation, herbs for children, herbs for women and herbal manufacturing practices in courses emphasizing hands-on learning.
 Completing this program allows you to serve as a professional herbalist and create a productive, enriching, sustainable, successful work life!

-SWIHA Western Herbalism graduates are working as herbal remedy producers, guides for plant exploration hikes, teachers of herbal agriculture, herbal foods chefs, working for naturopathic doctors, writing research papers and journal articles, and are creating educational organizations centered around herbal wisdom.
+SWIHA Western Herbalism graduates are working as herbal remedy producers, guides for plant exploration hikes, teachers of herbal agriculture, herbal foods chefs, working for naturopathic doctors, writing research papers and journal articles, and are creating educational organizations centered on herbal wisdom.
 Many self-employed graduates are also working as herbal consultants to private clients and other health professionals.
+Read more about our Herbalist graduates on our blog.